NYUADbioinfo/Bioinfo_NYUAD/README.md

 # Bioinfo_NYUAD
-Repository for all kinds of bioinfo script
+Repository for all kinds of bioinfo scripts